 Positive company culture can result in a 24-64% drop in employee turnover, boosting morale and productivity, and helping improve your recruitment efforts.
 A recent study by the University of Warwick shows that not only does happiness boost productivity by 12% increase, but that unhappiness can lead to an equally significant 10% drop in productivity.
-A positive culture means happier employees, and happier employees get things done.
+A culture of positivity means happier employees, and happier employees get things done.
 However, it takes work to foster such an environment.
 Your culture deck and mission statement alone aren’t enough – it takes a keen understanding of what impacts mood and morale, and an investment of time from leadership to build a true culture of positivity.

 We’ve discussed culture at length: how to identify and cultivate your values as an organization, how to build a culture deck, and how to encourage ongoing feedback from and to employees.
 However, at the heart of any thriving culture is a can-do attitude – a general sense of excitement and anticipation to go to work and accomplish shared goals.
 Let’s look at some of the most effective ways to build a positivity-driven culture and what it ultimately looks like.